gaehlerm/SoftwareEngineering/README.md

 # 37. Good code

-“A computer once beat me at chess, but it was no match for me at kick boxing.” — Emo Philips
+"A computer once beat me at chess, but it was no match for me at kick boxing." — Emo Philips

 This is an attempt to distill a list of rules that allow you to judge the quality of code.